vanzaj/erft/texts/Sutherland_TechnologyCourage_en.md

+---
-% Technology and Courage
+title: Technology and Courage
-% Ivan Sutherland
+author: Ivan Sutherland
-% April 1996
+date: April 1996
+...

 # Notes from the Author